EdAlegrid/m2m-api/Readme.md

   // or use the shorthand api below which is the same as above

   server.post(path, (data) => {
-    // set logic for the current path

-    // the data.body property is the payload from client
+    // the data.body property is the payload from client data.body;
-    // you can use it for whatever purposes in your application logic data.body;
     // send a response
     data.send(response);